jcvacaro/continuous-control-agent/Report.md

 3. Soft updates: Instead of performing a huge update every n steps, DDPG slowly updates the target networks based on the local networks every step.
 Remember that the local networks are the most updated because those are the ones being trained.
 The target networks are slowly updated to maintain stability during learning.

+Training the agent on the target environment was really involving.
+The following techniques contributed to the stability of the algorithm significantly:

+- Normalizing rewards: Looking at the reward plot at the begining of the journey, it was clear that the values were very noisy over time.
+Applying normalization made the values more standard when dealing with different magnitudes, and also reduced extreme values.
+- Increasing the batch size: Going from 128 to 512 also reduced the noise in the actor and critic loss.
+That is probably because a more significant sampling is performed from the total entries in the replay memory.
+- Clipping the critic gradients: It is very clear the relationship between the critic and the actor loss, and of course that impacts the rewards.
+So, since the critic guides the actor gradient updates, reducing the variance of the critic improves the whole system.
+The goal is to use a clip function in the gradients to eliminate extreme updates in the critic network.
+- Choosing the weight decay value for the optimizer: Here the actor loss plot helped a lot.
+The loss started very well decreasing over time, but after a certain number of episodes it diverged completely by increasing its value.
+The weight decay was criticaly important for solving this problem.
+By decreasing the learning rate during the optimization step probably contributed for the network to reach a better local minimum.

 ### The replay Buffer

 `memory.py` holds the implementation for the memory buffers strategies.
 The DDPG algorithm uses a uniform sampling buffer with the objective of training the model by first storing experiences in the buffer, and then replaying a batch of experiences from it in a subsequent step.
 The expectation is to reduce the correlation of such observations, which leads to a more stable training procedure.
 The implementation of this strategy is defined in the ReplayBuffer class.